pramnora/python/others-code/chatbot/google/genai/README.md

 - Version 1: hard coded -non interactive- prompt: (7 lines)
 - Version 2: enter your own -interactive- prompt by typing it in from the keyboard: (8 lines)
-- Version 3: final version/using a constantly running While loop...which users can *break* out of by typing either: 'quit'/'exit': (9 lines)
+- Version 3: final version/using a constantly running While loop...which users can *break* out of by typing either: 'quit'/'exit';
+  this allows the user to type in as many prompts as they please without having to *stop/start* the program.: (9 lines)

 -----